PennyLane: Automatic differentiation of hybrid quantum-classical computations: Computing gradients

 Assume that only the node $n^*$ depends on the subset of variables $\vars\subseteq\Theta$, and that $\mu$ is in $\vars$.
 Let $C \circ n^{(p)}_1 \circ \dots \circ n^*$ be the path through the DAG of (quantum or classical) nodes that emerges from following the cost in the opposite direction of the directed edges until we reach node $n^*$.
 Since there may be $N_p \geq 1$ of those paths (see Fig.~\ref{Fig:dag}), we use a superscript $p$ to denote the path index.
 All branches that do not lead back to $\theta$ are independent of $\mu$ and can be thought of as constants.
 The chain rule prescribes that the derivative with respect to the variable $\mu \in \theta$ is given by\footnote{While $\partial_{\mu} C(\Theta)$ is a partial derivative and one entry of the gradient vector $\nabla C(\Theta)$, intermediate DAG nodes may map multiple inputs to multiple outputs.
-In this case, we deal with $2$-dimensional Jacobian matrices rather than gradients.}
+In this case, we deal with $2$-dimensional Jacobian matrices rather than gradients.} In conclusion, we need to be able to compute two types of gradients for each node: the derivative $\frac{ \partial n^{(p)}_{i}}{\partial n^{(p)}_{i-1}}$ with respect to the input from a previous node, as well as the derivative with respect to a node variable $\frac{\partial n}{\partial \mu}$.